ualisoomro586/Online_Admission_AND_ENTRY_TEST_SYSTEM_DBS_PROJECT/README.md

 A Admission and Entry Test System in java using SQL DataBase

 # Fuctionalities
-*Student Register his/her self for Admission <br />Student Can Login After Registration.
+Student Register his/her self for Admission
+<br />Student Can Login After Registration.
+<br />Student Can Give Online Entry Test.

 # Languages and Tools
   Programming Languagae: Java